lammertb/libcrc/README.md

-# Multi platform MIT licenced CRC library libcrc in C
+# Libcrc - A multi platform MIT licenced CRC library in C

 Libcrc is a multi platform CRC library which has been under development since 1999.
 The original version of the source code has been available on [www.lammertbies.nl](https://www.lammertbies.nl/downloads/)